 Sidelight reveals form and texture.
-It brings even the smallest wrinkles and detail in your subject to life.
+It brings even the smallest wrinkles and details to life.
 The best times for sidelight are about one hour after dawn and one hour before sunset.

 Twilight is the chosen light for landscape photography.
 When the sun is just below the horizon, the landscape is illuminated by the sky.
-When photographing in twilight, your exposure time will be longer than at other times of day, so the use of a tripod is a must.
+When photographing at twilight, your exposure time will be longer than at other times of day, so use a tripod.
 This type of light will usually impart an orange to red/yellow cast to most shots, often with dramatic results.

 Overcast/diffused light is the preferred light source for many professionals.
 Overcast skies render light that is soft and diffused.
 Colors are more saturated, fine details are more visible, camera readings are more exact without regards to your aim spot, and shadows are less pronounced.
 You can also use diffusers to control the outside light.
 An example would be to hold a white cloth over a flower while shooting in direct sunlight.

-Flash: Some photographers specialize in flash photography outside or in the studio.
-For nature shots, flash can bring out unnatural looking highlights, so its use is not suggested, except when your subject is partially hidden within heavy brush or foliage, and of course at night or when no light is available.
+Flash.
+Some photographers specialize in flash photography outside or in the studio.
+For nature shots, flash can bring out unnatural highlights, so its use is not suggested unless your subject is partially hidden within heavy brush or foliage, and of course at night or when no light is available.

 This article was written by Luis E Gonzalez http://hubpages.com/hub/Use-of-light-in-Photography.
 He enjoys photography and has been doing so professionally and independently for over 30 years.
 He’s also had several photographs and articles published in local and national publications.